ibm-cloud-docs/billing-usage/enterprise.md

 ## Billing options
 {: #enterprise-billing-options}

 Enterprises require subscription billing, which means that you purchase a subscription for an amount of credit to spend during the subscription term, and usage is deducted from the subscription credit at a discounted rate.
 The account that you use to create the enterprise must be a [Subscription account](/docs/account?topic=account-accounts#subscription-account).
-After the enterprise is created, you can add any type of account to the enterprise.
+After the enterprise is created, you can add more accounts to the enterprise.
 If you add a Lite or trial account, it's automatically upgraded to a Pay-As-You-Go account.

 Some Pay-As-You-Go accounts can't be directly imported into an enterprise, such as many Pay-As-You-Go accounts that are billed in United States dollars (USD).
 However, you can still import these accounts into your enterprise by converting them to Subscription accounts and then importing them.
 To convert an account, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg).
 {: note}

 Each enterprise supports only a single billing currency.
 All accounts must use the enterprise billing currency before you add them to the enterprise.
 Existing accounts that are imported into the enterprise no longer separately manage their billing.
 As a result, subscription credit can't be added to individual child accounts.
 Subscription credit must be added to the enterprise account, where it becomes part of the enterprise credit pool.

-### Billing transition when adding accounts
+### Billing transition when importing accounts
 {: #billing-transition}

-When you add an existing account to an enterprise, its billing and invoicing transitions to being managed by the enterprise account.
+When you import an existing account to an enterprise, its billing and invoicing transitions to being managed by the enterprise account.
 This transition includes the following changes to the account.

    * For Subscription accounts that are added, the account type is changed to Pay-As-You-Go.
 This change reflects that the account does not have its own subscriptions, but it still has full access to production-ready, billable services.
    * Subscriptions and promotions from each account are moved to the enterprise account, where they become part of the credit pool.
 After the move, each subscription has the same remaining credit and term period, but it's given a new unique ID.